Man Struck By Commuter Train In Emerson

 A man struck by a commuter train Tuesday afternoon in Emerson was expected to survive his injuries, authorities said.

-The man was hospitalized after being struck behind the Stop & Shop supermarket off Kinderkamack Road just east of the Westwood train station shortly before 4:30 p.m., NJ Transit said.
+The man was hospitalized after being struck behind the Stop & Shop supermarket off Kinderkamack Road just east of the Westwood train station shortly after 4 p.m., NJ Transit said.

 No injuries were reported to the 45 people on board.